 ADA/504 COORDINATOR: A College employee assigned the responsibility for maintaining the College's compliance with the Americans with Disabilities Act and Section 504 of the Rehabilitation Act.
 Alleged violations of the ADA or Section 504 shall be subject to the Affirmative Action Policy's Complaint Procedure as administered by the Affirmative Action Officer.
-The ADA/504 Coordinator is Nikki Pelonia and can be contacted at npelonia@northshore.edu.
+The ADA/504 Coordinator is and can be contacted at .